cerner/fhir.cerner.com/content/millennium/dstu2/care-provision/care-plan.md

 - The `date` parameter
   - May be provided up to two times, and must use the `ge` or `le` prefixes.
-    - When provided twice, the lower value must have the `ge` prefix and the higher value must have the `le` prefix
+    - When provided twice, the lower value must have the `ge` prefix and the higher value must have the `le` prefix.
   - Will be ignored if `category` is set to `encounter`.

 - The `patient` parameter